 Our guide for this audio walk is Jasmine Seymour, a Dharug woman, Yarramundi-descendant, writer, educator, and artist.
 We learn that Yarramundi is at the confluence of Dyarubbin and the Grose River and hear how it is a significant place for Dharug people, having been used as a tool-making site, ceremonial ground, and meeting place.
 We hear stories of geological ‘deep time’, river crossings, farming, fishing, flooding, European settlement, frontier war, and Yarramundi or Yellomundee – the Garadyi (Clever Man) for whom this place is named.
 We learn of a changing landscape, the impacts of sand and gravel mining, water quality, local ecology, and efforts to restore balance to this wild and beautiful place.

-To listen now, play the video at the bottom of the page or click here to listen on Spotify.
+To listen now, play the video at the bottom of the page, click here to listen on Spotify, or click here to listen on Apple Podcasts.

 Directions